 These options set defaults for the document layout.
 If you are only using the table layout then you can ignore them.

 Enable all the fields that you wish to display in the grid of documents.

-The available columns are: image, title, file size, file type, categories, content/excerpt, and document link.
+The available columns are: image, title, file type, file size, download count, categories, excerpt/content, document link, and custom fields.

 Tip: If you want to display additional information then we recommend using the table layout instead.